MrowrLib/memory_util/README.md

 ## Why?

-I was tired of writing the same code over and over again.
+I needed a way to read/write/search the current process memory space in a way that was easy to use and read.

 This code is especially lovely for following multi-level pointers, e.g.